1-800-571-4646

 Band Top Cuffs

-Allows wear over a shirt cuff for added protection.
+Allows wearing of a glove over a shirt cuff for added protection

 Pull-On Cuffs

-Provides easy-on and easy-off.
-Usually have an elastic gathering on the top or bottom of the wrist.
+Provides easy on and easy off.
+Usually has an elastic gathering on the top or bottom of the wrist

 Thumb Styles